cloudfoundry/docs-book-cloudfoundry/README.md

     $ bundle exec bookbinder watch
   </pre>

+  Bookbinder attempts to assemble the doc set from your local copies.
+  It will skip any topic repositories that you do not have checked out.

 1. Point your browser at localhost:4567 to preview your changes.
 On save your browser will reload with any additional changes you make.

 1. Commit your changes, rebase from upstream, and push to your fork.